Heesen delivers 49 metre hybrid yacht Home

 The main deck features a similarly relaxed, modern style — a glass-sided veranda leads into the main saloon, with its L-shaped sofa and indoor dining area, which seats ten guests around an extendable rectangular table.

 This all-aluminium yacht introduces a new breed to Heesen’s lineup — adding a hybrid propulsion system to the innovative Fast Displacement Hull Form (FDHF) that was developed by Van Oossanen Naval Architects.

-According to Heesen, she will burn 98 litres of fuel per hour at 12 knots and only 57 litres per hour at 10 knots.
-Despite being powered by relatively small engines for her size — twin 804hp MTU 12V 2000 M61s — Home will still achieve a respectable top speed of 16.3 knots when powered by her main engines, and the diesel-electric propulsion system will allow for silent cruising at up to nine knots.
-Smaller engines mean the yacht will also be more spacious, with less space taken up by the engine room.
+According to Heesen, she will burn 98 litres of fuel per hour at 12 knots and only 57 litres per hour at ten knots.
+Despite being powered by relatively small engines for her size — twin 804hp MTU 12V 2000 M61s — Home will still achieve a respectable top speed of 16.3 knots when powered by her main engines and the diesel-electric propulsion system will allow for silent cruising at up to nine knots.
+Smaller engines mean the yacht will also be more spacious, with less room taken up by the engine room.

 With a particular attention to weight control, Home is predicted to achieve a transatlantic range of 3,750 nautical miles while cruising at 12 knots, despite carrying just 45,000 litres of fuel.

 Home also puts a priority on silence, the ultimate luxury.
 Heesen’s Mark Cavendish predicts that Home will register 46 decibels of noise in the owner’s suite while cruising in electric mode.